 Donít forget to ask questions when you do not understand.
-You need to ask questions to find out the reason why you are not doing and saying as you could and should.
+You need to ask questions to find out the reasons why you should be speaking and acting differently.
 There is no such thing as a stupid question.
 It is not stupid to ask questions.
 The ones who find answers are the ones who ask questions.
-When you have a problem with understanding something, find out the trouble and find out what the problem is and look to the Lord God to help you solve it.
+When you have a problem with understanding something, find out what the problem is and look to the Lord God to help you solve it.
 Ask for help.
 It is good and right to do so.

-Donít forget to get help right away if you have a seeing problem (something wrong with the eyes) or a hearing problem (something wrong with the ears) or any other kind of problem.
+Donít forget to get help right away if you have a seeing problem (something wrong with your eyes) or a hearing problem (something wrong with your ears) or any other kind of problem.
 The earlier that you find things the easier it is to fix them.

-Trust in the Lord as you tell, your parents, your doctor, your Sunday School teacher, your pastor and others who can help.
+Trust in the Lord as you tell your concerns to your parents, your doctor, your Sunday School teacher, your pastor or to others who can help.
 Tell people who care and who understand and who can really be of help.
 Your friends probably cannot be of real help.
 Why is this so?
-Why would an older person be ofí more help?
+Why would an older person be of more help?
 Suppose you broke your finger in gym class.
 Would you rather have a friend (classmate) take care of this or a doctor? ________________________

 Tests are given to see what you know.
 Tests do not always show what you learned.
 Remember, a parrot can repeat things, but a parrot does not really learn.
 You might be able to repeat things for a test, but does this mean that you have really learned these things?
 How would you do if the same test were given two months later?